How to attract readers with blog text formatting?

-The sidebar will grab their attention very quickly, so it actually takes 2 seconds to engage readers.
+The sidebar will get their attention very quickly, so there is actually 2 seconds left to attract readers.

-According to this Therefore, we decided to remove the sidebar from one post, leaving it on the rest of the blog pages.
+For this reason, we decided to remove the sidebar from one post, leaving it on the rest of the blog pages.

-Test your sidebar and see if the number of readers and time spent on the site increase if it is removed.
+Test your sidebar and see if the number of readers and time spent on the site increases if you remove it.

 3. Use photos

-I'm a big fan of adding photos to posts, but you need to be careful about this and add them correctly
+I'm a big fan of adding photos to posts, but you need to be careful about this and add them in the right way.

-Good selection of images has a positive effect on the time users spend reading the message.
+A good selection of images has a positive effect on the time users spend reading a message.

-Even if you don't choose particularly eye-catching photos, line spacing will have a decisive impact on your readers' time on your site.
+Even if you don't choose particularly eye-catching photos, text line spacing will have a decisive impact on readers' time on the site.

 How do you select images for the contest?

-First of all, any photo is better than no photo, so that beat the text.
+First of all, any photo is better than no photo to break up text.

 However, there is a fundamental difference between these types of images.

-If you browse the top blogs in your niche, most of them will have photos in the form of color images, charts, infographics, and stock photos.
+If you browse the best blogs in your niche, most of them will have photos in the form of color images, charts, infographics, and stock photos.

 Some of these images are not realistic.
 In this regard, someone has to create them in modern graphics programs.
 Do you have enough time and budget to create such images?
-Probably not.
+Most likely no.

-Graphs?
+Charts?
 They can be created very easily and you can add a citation and research source to each chart.
-The diagrams are not only interesting, but also make the reader take a few seconds to understand what is at stake.
+The diagrams are not only interesting, but also make the reader take a few seconds to understand what is being said.

 Stock photos?
-I don't recommend using standard stock photos, but if you don't have a choice, I suggest you read this post, which features 22 free photo sites.
+I don't recommend using standard stock photos, but if you don't have a choice, I suggest you read this post, which features 22 free stock photography sites.

-Imagine you use one a photo for a 5,000-word entry.
-It can help to some extent, but I think not much.
+Imagine you are using one photo for a 5,000 word entry.
+It might help to some extent, but I don't think it will help much.

-Imagine a post with 1000 words and 100 photos - it will be unreadable.
+Imagine an entry consisting of 1000 words and 100 photos - it will be unreadable.
 Unless the entry was, for example, about a trip to Chernobyl and your feelings about this wonderful trip.

-According to our independent research, the best articles featured an average of one photo for every 350 - 450 words.
+According to our independent research, the best articles had an average of one photo for every 350-450 words.

-If you have a lot of photos, you should use a CDN and fast hosting .
+With a large number of photos, you should use a CDN and fast hosting.
 Also don't forget to optimize the size and size of your photos, this is very important.

-The reason photos are an important part of any message is, of course, in that they can break up raw text, which certainly increases the chances of engaging readers.
+The reason why photos are an important part of any message is, of course, that they can break up raw text, which certainly increases the chances of attracting readers.

-Though images can be your primary way of punctuating text, there are many other ways to achieve better text formatting.
+While images may be your primary way of punctuating text, there are many other ways to achieve better text formatting.

 The first way is lists

-Most of these are easier to read than plain text.
+Most of them are easier to read than plain text.
 Also remember that you have many list options to choose from:

-bulleted lists are great for breaking a block of text
+bulleted lists are great for breaking up a block of text

 numbered lists provide variety